SoravitPete/KiwiMusic/README.md

 # KiwiMusic

 KiwiMusic is a wiki web application for music.
 We have information of various songs.
 KiwiMusic is made for people who’re interested in music.
-So you’ll know more songs and exchange ideas with other people who love music as well.
+You’ll know more songs and exchange ideas with other people who love music as well.

 ## Background